JinhangZhu/ftyper/README.md

 ## Usage

-The first step is to run the FTyper1.exe.
+The first step is to run the FTyper1.exe. (downloaded from the [release page](https://github.com/JinhangZhu/ftyper/releases/))

 Then you can type your own text after deleting the words which try to remind you of this sentence again.